Peliha-ip/The-Cold-Above/README.md

 - In the storybook, all hostile mobs immediately despawn, as if the dimension were always in peaceful mode.
 - Eating a bowl of chili grants the player Breath of Fire, making the player breathe fire like a dragon.
 Not recommended to place the Breath of Fire effect near flammable blocks, especially far from oil.
 - Mobs can be frozen with the iceologer staff just after they are hit with a big block of ice.
+- If the player has star dust or a star charm in their inventory, they can perform a spin jump.
+However, if the player has star dust without a star charm, the star dust gets consumed after the spin jump.
+The star charm is similar to the elytra: when its durability reaches zero, it doesn't break; it stops working until it is repaired.

 Advancements:
 - Is It Cold Outside (Encounter a yeti)